nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Integrated Circuit (IC)
       A semiconductor chip consisting of fabricated transistors, resistors, and capacitors.

+   Integrated Circuit Card Identifier (ICCID)
+      A unique serial number of a SIM card.

    Integrated Development Environment (IDE)
       A software application that provides facilities for software development.